Funding4HomeCare

 The most common hurdle for home care agencies is the lag time in getting paid by insurance companies.
 You provide care to a client, your caregivers submit their timesheets, and you send an invoice to a private insurance company.
 But the money doesn’t show up in your bank account for weeks, or even months.
 Meanwhile, your caregivers need to be paid every two weeks like clockwork.
 This delay creates a serious cash flow problem that can leave you scrambling to cover payroll, even when your agency is profitable on paper.

-The Trouble with Medicaid & Medicare Payouts
+How Medicaid & Medicare Payouts Slow You Down

 If you work with government programs like Medicaid or Medicare, the delays can be even longer.
 Just getting approved to accept these payments can take over a year.
 Even after you’re approved, the reimbursement process is slow and complicated.
 It’s common for agencies to wait 30, 60, or even 90 days for a single payment to come through.
 This creates a constant “cash flow gap”—the stressful period between when you have to pay your staff and when you actually get the money for the services they provided.
 This gap is one of the biggest reasons agencies look for outside funding.